Ashykar/NASSCOM-Semiconductor-Packaging/README.md

 <img width="1920" height="1020" alt="Lab2_Package modelling_3 4" src="https://github.com/user-attachments/assets/e78026a6-3fd1-4fa0-96c2-2322690a77b2" /><br><br>

-#### Step 6 : Create Bond pads on Die and Substrate
+#### Step 6 : Create Bond pads on both the Die and Substrate

 Draw a small rectangle and configure its size to to that of the die pad (0.2mm x 0.2mm).

-We will place the first Die Pad at the co-ordinates (0.2, 0.2, 0.2) so that it sits on top of the die and is at one of the edges.<br><br>
+Place the first Die Pad at the co-ordinates (0.2, 0.2, 0.2) so that it sits on top of the die and is at one of the edges.<br><br>

 <img width="1920" height="1020" alt="Lab2_Package modelling_3 5" src="https://github.com/user-attachments/assets/7c3c0eb0-bf45-4078-9429-face590d249e" /><br><br>

-Set the thickness to 5 microns (0.005mm)<br><br>
+Adjust the thickness to 5 microns (0.005mm)<br><br>

 <img width="1903" height="1012" alt="Lab2_Package modelling_3 6" src="https://github.com/user-attachments/assets/95437427-bd8d-47f8-b36c-b25f0bcf7504" /><br><br>

-Similarly, draw a small rectangle and configure its size to to that of the substrate bond pad (0.2mm x 0.2mm).
+Similarly, draw a small rectangle and configure its size to that of the substrate bond pad (0.2mm x 0.2mm).

-We will place this Substrate Bind Pad at the co-ordinates (0.2, -0.7, -0.1) so that it sits aligned to the Die bond pad created in the previous step, and also on top of the substrate.<br><br>
+Place this Substrate Bond Pad at (0.2, -0.7, -0.1) so that it is aligned to the Die bond pad created in the previous step, and also on top of the substrate.<br><br>

 <img width="1903" height="1012" alt="Lab2_Package modelling_3 7" src="https://github.com/user-attachments/assets/a0e2b4fd-964b-4536-a382-fa955bb58fca" /><br><br>

-Set the substrate bond pad thickness to 10 microns (0.010mm)<br><br>
+Adjust the substrate bond pad thickness to 10 microns (0.010mm)<br><br>

 <img width="1903" height="1012" alt="Lab2_Package modelling_3 8" src="https://github.com/user-attachments/assets/cdbfe0d4-da85-4845-a17d-619380016eff" /><br><br>